tc39/proposal-await.ops/README.md

 ## Motivation

-- To simplify the usage of a set of Promises.
+To simplify the usage of a set of Promises.
 (Previous discussions: https://es.discourse.group/t/allow-awaiting-on-arrays/178/19)
-- To simplify the usage of concurrent for loop in async functions.

 Usage: